shan1697-shan/queuing-with-django-celery-and-rabbitmq/README.md

 Above command may fail tom execute the tasks

-    celery -A chatbot_v1.celery worker --loglevel=info -P eventlet (If you want to run multiple task simultaniously)
+    celery -A mysite.celery worker --loglevel=info -P eventlet (If you want to run multiple task simultaniously)

-    celery -A chatbot_v1.celery worker --loglevel=info -P solo (If you want to run single task at a time (query got executed with this command only))
+    celery -A mysite.celery worker --loglevel=info -P solo (If you want to run single task at a time (query got executed with this command only))

 Start the Django Server